 Sumaco Biosphere Reserve

 There is a highly diverse fauna.
-Mammals include spectacled bear (Tremarctos ornatus), Jaguar (Panthera onca) and several species of bats.
+Mammals include spectacled bears (Tremarctos ornatus), jaguars (Panthera onca), and several species of bats.
 Birds include torrent duck (Merganetta armata) and Andean cock-of-the-rock (Rupicola peruviana).

-There are about 100,000 people living in the area, including indigenous communities.
-The main economic activities are coffee plantations, agriculture, fisheries, production of naranjilla (a unique fruit from the Andes), agroforestry and tourism.
+About 100,000 people are living in the area, including indigenous communities.
+The main economic activities are coffee plantations, agriculture, fisheries, the production of naranjilla (a unique fruit from the Andes), agroforestry, and tourism.